Onathezema/42Projects/README.md

 Recreation of the command ls.
 116/100

 # Sixth Project: ft_ssl_md5
-Recreation of the MD5 hashing algorithm. ?/100
+Recreation of the MD5 hashing algorithm.
+100/100 (Will continue to play with other algorithms as well)

+# Seventh Project: Init
+Small project focused on the discovery of system and network commands ?/100